-The company's owner is the Government (with credit rating "B-" or higher according to the international scale), company / bank partly owned by the Government (with credit rating "B-" or higher according to the international scale) or an organization included in the list of largest companies (with credit rating "B-" or higher according to the international scale), the company does NOT need additional capitalization, "comfort letter" WAS NOT provided.
+company's The owner Government (with credit rating "B-" or higher according to the international scale), company / bank partly owned by the Government (with credit rating "B-" or higher according to the international scale) or an organization included in the list of largest companies\ (with credit rating "B-" or higher according to the international scale), the company does NOT need additional capitalization, "comfort letter" WAS NOT provided.

 The company is important for the owner (as asset).
-The owner has provided a letter confirming that he is ready to provide financial support equal to 15-30% of the company's assets.
+The owner has provided a letter confirming that he is ready to provide financial support equal to 15-30%\\ of the company's assets.
 AND the owner has sufficient volume of assets, which are documented.